 Is your container Lilac not blooming?

-Pot it up into a larger container using a good potting soil (not one with added fertilizer) and give the roots some room and you will be rewarded with blooms the following Spring.
+Pot it up into a larger container using good potting soil (not one with added fertilizer) and give the roots some room and you should be rewarded with blooms the following Spring.

 An extremely warm winter can prevent Lilacs from blooming.